Alfresco/alfresco-java-sdk/alfresco-java-event-api/README.md

 of a Spring Integration project.

-The way the events are consumed from the ActiveMQ topic where the Events API is currently publishing them is not specified at this level of integration, and it is intentionally left open to the integrator choice.
+The way the events are consumed from the ActiveMQ topic where the Events API is currently publishing them is not specified at this level of integration, and it is intentionally left open to the integrator's choice.
 For a more opinionated integration level please take a look to the [Spring Boot custom starter section](#spring-boot-custom-starter).

 Once the JSON events are ingested in a Spring Integration channel, this library offers a transformer to translate from the JSON schema defined by the Event Model